 What is it?

-Family allowances are a financial aid that parents receive every month from the birth of their second child.
+Family allowances are financial aid that parents receive each month from the birth of their second child.

-This aid aims at supporting parents in the education of their children who live on French territory, up until the age of 20 (for expenses related to school, clothing, food, leisure, etc.).
+This aid is used to support parents in the education of their children, present on French territory, up to the age of 20 (for expenses related to school, clothing, food, leisure, etc.).

-Family allowances are paid by the Caisse d'allocation familiale (CAF).
-They are paid to all parents, whether rich or poor.
+Granted by the Family Benefit Agency (CAF), family allowances are paid to all parents, whether they are rich or poor.

-The amount of this assistance depends on financial resources, the number of children and their age.
+The amount of this aid depends on financial resources, the number of children and their age.

-For example, for parents on low incomes, the amount is €131 or two children, €301 for three children, €470 for four children.
+For example, for parents with low resources, this amount is: €131 for two children, €301 for three children, €470 for four children.

 CAF automatically allocates family allowances as soon as it becomes aware of a second dependent child.